<img height="1" width="1" style="display:none" src="https://q.quora.com/_/ad/0198544fd2514a0fb72f9b9f75905f7f/pixel?tag=ViewContent&amp;noscript=1">

 3. Show support for mental health

-Workers in all industries are experiencing burnout right now with the pandemic entering its third year.
+Workers in all industries are experiencing burnout right now.
 Your employees are no exception.
 So, acknowledge the stress they’re under.

 Expose them to free or affordable mental health resources.
 Encourage breaks and transparency about what parts of the job are most mentally taxing.
 These things won’t erase the problems your employees face.
 But they will show them that you care.